Skip to main content

 Anaemia can also be a sign of blood loss.

 "This loss may be obvious - for example, if you are involved in an accident - but could also be the result of undetected bleeding in the gut caused by an ulcer, inflammatory disease or cancer,” explains Foster.
-"Heavy periods may also cause anaemia."
+"Heavy periods can also cause anaemia."

 Continue reading below